 Whey Protein Hydrolysate (WPH)

-This whey protein has gone through hydrolysis, making it be considered is predigested, meant for faster absorption.
-WPH is commonly found in medical protein supplements and infant formulas due to its greater ability of digestibility.
+This whey protein has gone through hydrolysis, making it predigested, meant for faster absorption.
+WPH is commonly found in medical protein supplements and infant formulas due to its greater ability to digest.

 The Good Stuff

-Unlike other proteins, like casein, whey is absorbed for protein synthesis much faster.
-That is why in order to maximize your workouts, you should consume whey protein powder right after your workout.
-However, if your goal with whey protein powder is not only to put on some size but also to shed some fat, we got you covered too…
+Quick Absorption: Unlike other proteins, like casein, whey is absorbed for protein synthesis much faster.
+That is why in order to maximize your workouts, you should consume whey protein powder right after.

 Also, whey protein powder can cut cravings up to 60%.